-The School has committed to pay a facility allocation fee to the operating company for the building where the School is located.
-Terms of the agreement require a base annual fee increased annually by stated amounts plus increase fraction allocations and a five % sublease charge through the end of lease term, June 30, 2022 with a 5 year extension option.
+The School has committed to pay a facility allocation fee to the operating company for the building where the School is located, which includes both principal and interest.
+Terms of the agreement require a base annual fee increased annually by stated amounts plus increase fraction allocations and a 5% sublease charge through the end of lease term, June 30, 2022 with a 5 year extension option.
 The facility use fee fluctuates every year based on the number of students in the School.
 The School's student enrollment increased every year since inception.
 Per GASB 87 this liability is recognized as lease obligation and presented in Note D.